ibm-cloud-docs/containers/cs_ingress_about.md

 ## What comes with Ingress?
 {: #ingress_components}

-Ingress consists of three components: Ingress resources, application load balancers (ALBs), and the multizone load balancer (MZLB).
+Ingress consists of three components: Ingress resources, application load balancers (ALBs), and the multizone load balancer (MZLB)for classic clusters or the VPC load balancer for VPC clusters.
 {: shortdesc}

 ### Ingress resource